4 Uses of Mind Maps to Improve Your Design Process

 Ideation is at the heart of the design thinking process, and brainstorming is one of the techniques.
 It requires you to generate as many ideas as possible.

-Whether you’re brainstorming individually, with your team, or even working remotely — if your brainstorming session involves jotting down ideas in a linear fashion, you might want to consider a more productive approach.
+Whether you’re brainstorming individually, with your team, or even remotely, if your brainstorming session involves jotting down ideas linearly, you might want to consider a more productive approach.

 Using bubble maps to brainstorm ideas is a great way to organize, connect, and group ideas.
-It helps you take a holistic approach while ideating and generate a multitude of ideas.
+It helps you take a holistic approach while ideating and generating many ideas.

 Here’s an example of a bubble map template you can use to visualize your ideas.
-Notice how the template makes use of color-coding to differentiate between the different idea buckets.
+Notice how the template uses color coding to differentiate between the different idea buckets.

 Source: Venngage